-There may be occasional weekly quiz on Tuesday on Open Campus covering the discussed topics of the week.
+There may be occasional weekly quiz on Thursday near the end of the lecture session covering the discussed topics of the week.
 The quizzes will consist of five questions, worth 25 points total for the quiz.
 We will have approximately 10 quizzes throughout the semester.